ellisnatalie88/ellisnatalie88/README.md

 I'm ELLIS NATALIE

-As a dedicated leader in healthcare supply chain management, I am deeply committed to guiding my team towards innovative solutions.
+As a dedicated leader in healthcare supply chain management, I am deeply committed to building a resilient supply chain that can withstand challenges and continuous improvement to increase efficiency.
 My profound interest in data science inspires my passion for unraveling intricate data problems with unmatched enthusiasm.
 Additionally, I also possess a strong cross-cultural awareness and a wealth of experience working in diverse international environments.

 ## About Me 📊